guanghuang/SqlBuilder/README.md

 - .NET 7.0+

 ## Version History
+- 1.2.3
+    - Add SelectFromWhere method to generate a SELECT * clause with a WHERE clause to filter by a specific property value.

 - 1.2.2
     - Fix incorrect alias for snake case name convention.
     - Add test project and cases.